 Interview with Keiko Amemori

-An interview with Keiko Amemori about Madame Butterfly and her return to Northern Ballet after a two year absence.
+In February 2012 we asked Keiko Amemori about Madame Butterfly and her return to Northern Ballet after a two year absence.

 What is like being back at Northern Ballet after being away for over two years?